boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.8.3 =
+* Fix conflict with Events Organizer and certain other plugins using the 'pre_get_posts' hook

 = 1.8.2 =
 * Fix performance issue related to the 'check_is_protected()' check for Doc attachments
 * Fix bug that caused Docs tab to be enabled for groups in some situations where it was not intended